codepath/android_guides/Troubleshooting-API-calls.md

 ### Setting up a proxy

-If you are using [[Android Async Http Client|Using-Android-Async-Http-Client]] or any other networking library that relies on Android's legacy Apache HttpClient implementation, you cannot leverage the Stetho project and Chrome project as noted in this [issue](https://github.com/facebook/stetho/issues/116).
+If you are using older HTTP clients such this [[library|Using-Android-Async-Http-Client]] or any other networking library that relies on Android's legacy Apache HttpClient implementation, you cannot leverage the Stetho project and Chrome project as noted in this [issue](https://github.com/facebook/stetho/issues/116).
 However, you can still setup an HTTP proxy that can intercept the network requests.

 The process requires two parts: one on the PC that will act as the proxy, and the other on the Android device.
 It will also walk you through installing a root SSL certificate that can be used by the proxy to inspect SSL network requests.